toammann/BC2_VolCtrl/README.md

 ## Manufacturing

-The PCB was designed in Altium Designer.
 You will find all production files in the /PCB/ subfolder.

 I ordered three boards at [Aisler.net]( https://aisler.net/ ) for around 50€ with a stencil included (4 Layer PCB).
 I was satisfied with the quality of the boards.
 The images below shows the old PCB rev. 1.0.
 I corrected some things in rev 1.1.
 ![up](pics/top.jpg)